The Blue City In 36 Hours

-We’d been to Udaipur earlier but never together.
-When we were drawing up our itinerary for the Rajasthan road trip, we knew we’d to include the city of lakes.
-It was our second destination.
+We had been to Jodhpur earlier but never together.
+When we were drawing up our itinerary for the Rajasthan road trip, we knew we had to include the blue city.
+It was our third destination.

-While Kishangarh was a planned halt, Nathdwara (248 KMS from Kishangarh) turned out to be an impromptu one.
-On a whim, we turned inside from the highway to bow our heads to Shrinathji.
-We promise to write a super shot blog post on Nathdwara separately.
-For now, let’s continue onto Udaipur.
+While Ranakpur was a planned halt, Pali (99 KMS from Ranakpur) turned out to be an impromptu one.
+On a whim, we stopped at the Bullet Baba Temple.
+We promise to write a super short blog post on this separately.
+For now, let us continue onto Jodhpur.

 The First Evening

-We were at our home stay in Udaipur (46 KMS from Nathdwara) by late evening.
-A cup of tea later, we were out dining.
-Zomato recommended Khamma Ghani to us for dinner.
+We were at our hotel in Jodhpur (72 KMS from Pali) by evening.
+A cup of tea & stretch of legs later, we were out dining.
+Zomato recommended Khaas Bagh to us for dinner.

 THE NEXT DAY

 Fresh after a restful night, we were ready to explore Jodhpur.
 After breakfast, we were picked up by a Jodhpur Village Safari driver/ guide & jeep.
 After the safari, the vehicle dropped us to Gypsy Restaurant.

 We had done a last-minute booking but luckily got it.
 Our driver/ guide first took us to the Guda Bishnoiyan where we met a Bishnoi family, saw their traditional house, & participated in their opium ceremony.

 At the ceremony, our guide first showed us all the ingredients that go into making an opium drink.
 The head of the household then brewed an opium water.
 He is ~100, our guide said, & yet, he has no ailments.
 They credited it to regular opium consumption.

 We expected to swing as soon as we sipped the opium drink.
 But, sadly, nothing of the sort happened.
 It just felt like bitter water!
 However, we would never criticize a hospitality gesture.